manroygood/roy-goodman/content/publication/vortex-scattering/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "Scattering between a vortex dipole and a point vortex: insights from a new phase plane"
+publication: "A new canonical reduction of three-vortex motion and its application to vortex-dipole scattering"
-publication_short: "A new phase plane for dipole-vortex scattering"
+publication_short: "A new canonical reduction of three-vortex motion"

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: "We use Jacobi coordinates and Nambu brackets to derive a new representation of a three-vortex scattering problem whose phase plane simplifies the analysis."
+summary: "We use Jacobi coordinates and Nambu brackets to derive a new representation of the motion of three vortices which, unlinke all previous reductions, introduces no singularities into the system.
+We use this to study the scattering of dipoles by stationary vortices."

 tags: ["Vortices"]
 categories: ["published"]